 The Game Changer: Raspberry Pi 4 !

 With the launch of the Raspberry Pi 4 today, we can confirm that this latest exciting addition to the Raspberry Pi family is fully compatible with BitScope Micro, Mini and BitScope Blade Uno and Duo.
 It can be used with Quattro too, but only using three slots due to power contraints.
-However, we have an update for this coming soon!

 It can be used in BitScope Blade packs, racks, modules and clusters in the same way as Raspberry Pi 3+ but it offers a range of significant improvements including a three times processing performance boost, four times the graphics performance with support for dual 4K screens, Full Gigabit Ethernet, Dual band WiFi and like its predecessor, support for Power Over Ethernet (PoE).